leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Turns out there's some surprisingly simple ways to do so.

 Firstly, [because of the hyperparameters used in GPT-3,](https://medium.com/analytics-vidhya/understanding-the-gpt-2-source-code-part-1-4481328ee10b "temp") the frequency of words generated will not follow distributions expected from normal humans.
 In the screenshot below, Gwern is explaining that this results in common words turning up even more than expected, and uncommon words not turning up at all.
+Temperature controls the randomness, and the top-k parameter controls where the frequency cutoff point is for the top words chosen.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 22.png)

-For those unfamiliar with Zipf's law, I've previously covered it [here](https://avoidboringpeople.substack.com/p/war-of-the-words "Zipf") when talking about searching for aliens (free subs email me and I'll forward).
+For those unfamiliar with Zipf's law, I've previously covered it [here](https://avoidboringpeople.substack.com/p/war-of-the-words "Zipf") when talking about searching for aliens (yes, aliens.
+Free subs email me and I'll forward).
 Essentially, it states that in a large sample of text, the frequency of any word is inversely proportional to its rank, when ranked by frequency of occurrence. e.g. the most common word is ~2x more frequent than the 2nd most common word.

-I've plotted Zipf's law for my articles before, and it looks like the top graph.
+I've plotted Zipf's law for my newsletter before, and it looks like the top graph.
 If GPT-3 were to write my articles, you'd expect something like the bottom instead (with more words of course, the example just for illustrative purposes).

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 23.png)